 The account set on the DevolutionsSchedulerService (referred to as the VaultDBScheduler account in Pre-Deployment Account Survey) will require permission to read the NetFrameworkConfigurationKey container.

-Run the following command from an elevated Command Prompt:
+To obtain these, run the following command from an elevated command prompt:

 This should return: